-The Fund values equity securities that are traded on a stock exchange at their last reported prices.
-To the extent that equity securities are actively traded and valuation adjustments are not applied, they are categorized in Level 1 of the fair value hierarchy, hence the Fund's investment recorded at fair value have been categorized based on fair value hierarchy Level 1.
+The Fund determined fair value of securities that are traded on stock exchange at their last reported prices.
+To the extent that securities are actively traded and valuation adjustments are not applied, they are categorized in level 1 of the fair value hierarchy.
+Therefore, the Fund's investment in listed securities have been categorized in level 1 of the fair value hierarchy.